weavejester/clj-aws-s3/README.md

 aims to provide a more complete implementation, with metadata, streams and protocols for uploading different types of data.

-Currently the library supports functions to create and delete buckets, and to list, get, and put objects and their metadata.
+Currently the library supports functions to create, list and delete buckets, to list, get, and put objects and their metadata, and to get and update the access control lists (ACLs) for buckets and objects.

-It doesn't support ACLs yet, but will do in a future release.

 ## Install